Chlamydia Infection: 11 Symptoms and Signs in Women

 If you notice any of these symptoms, your partner has symptoms, or your partner has been diagnosed with chlamydia, you should arrange to have a chlamydia test as soon as possible.

 All women have discharge.
 So, discharge alone is not a sign of chlamydia.
-However, if discharge is thick, milky, or white in colour, it could be a sign of chlamydia.
-Chlamydia discharge usually as a fishy or strong odour.
+However, if your discharge is thick, milky, or white in colour, it could be a sign of infection.
+Chlamydia discharge usually has a fishy or strong odour.

-Symptoms do not always appear with chlamydia.
+Symptoms do not always appear.
 If you do get symptoms, these usually start to show between 1 and 3 weeks after you had unprotected sex with an infected partner.
-For some people, chlamydia symptoms don't develop until many months later.
+For some people, symptoms don't develop until many months later.
 Other people may only notice symptoms if the infection spreads to other areas of their body.

-If you have noticed chlamydia symptoms, you should get tested and treated as soon as possible.
+If you have noticed chlamydia symptoms, you should get tested for chlamydia as soon as possible.

 If symptoms continue to get worse or do not show signs of improvement after 1 week, visit your local sexual health clinic for advice.